Boys' Clothes: National Styles--Africa

 Figure 1.--Traditional clothing has gradually disappeared in sub-Saharan Africa.
 Today most children wear Western-style clothes.
 Many countries import used American and European clothing which has damaged the local textile and garment industries.
 These Ugandan children are on their way to school.

 We are preparing a series of pages on national clothing styles.
 We now have over 70 countries listed in our country section.
 Most have a linked page with at least some basic information on clothing in that country.
 We have developed detailed information for several mostly European counties and the United States.
-Many of the country pages, however, are just being sketched out at this time.
+Many of the African country pages, however, are just being sketched out at this time.
 So don't expect too much yet.
 We have a lot of other pages to do, so it will be a while before we can focus on all the countries on our list.
-Of corse here we need your assisatnce.
-HBC does not have the capability to visit or even reserach all of these countries.
+Of corse here we need your assistance.
+HBC does not have the capability to visit or even research all of these countries.
 Do let us know if you have any text or images to contribute about your country.
 We are interested in adding information about every different countries around the world.
 The current Euro-centric focus of HBC is because European readers have been the most willing to contribute information.
-We have tried to create a page for each country, even if only limited information is available.
+We have tried to create a page for each African country, even if only limited information is available.
 This provides a location for collecting information.
+Our information on African countries at this time is very limited.
+Internet usage and thus vists to HBC from Africa countries is smallest of all the different world regions.
+Few African readers have contributed information to HBC.
+We have, however, slowly begun to create African country pages and acquire information on individual African countries.
 We hope that our readers will contribute insights into fashion trends in their own countries.
-HBC has collected information on more than individual countries.
-The information on most of these countries still sketchy.
-We have, however, succeeded in collecting quite detailed infornation on America and several European countries.
+The information on most of these countries still sketchy, but we have begun the process of collecting information on both African countries and tribes.

 Countries